Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Always keep your camera and lenses with you as carry-on items.

 My concern isn’t as much about theft – while that is a small possibility – as it is about damaged or missing luggage.
 Airport baggage handlers have a tough job.
 They have thousands of heavy bags that are constantly sorted from one location to another.
 It’s a pretty thankless task, as most passengers never see or interact with these workers.

 Considering that the maximum weight for a suitcase with many airlines is 50 pounds, that’s a lot of weight to keep picking up from one spot and putting it down in another.
 Bags are awkward and the workers are under time pressure to keep everything moving.

 They have no idea if something delicate or valuable is inside your luggage.
 Honestly, I doubt they care.
 Your bag is a 50-pound widget that goes from this place to that place.
 It will get tossed, dropped, stacked, lugged, and maybe even kicked into place.

 Do you really want your precious DSLR or expensive lenses to be inside that bag?
 I don’t.

 What Gear Do You Keep as Carry-on and What Can Go in Your Luggage?

-There are some pieces of your gear that can safely go into your stowed luggage.
+Some pieces of your gear can safely go into your stowed luggage.
 I typically put my tripod or monopod inside of my suitcase.
-It's never been stolen or damaged.
+It’s never been stolen or damaged.
 The only thing that ever happened is that I found a card inside my suitcase telling me that the TSA opened it to inspect the content.